shloksri/presentation/README.md

 ## Part 2.
 Implementing accessibility on Forms in React (10-15 mins)

-Note: If a live demo is possible in the conference, I will show the below concepts via coding.
+**Note**: If a live demo is possible in the conference, I will show the below concepts via coding.
 If not, I will take screenshots of the code, record respective output and include everything in the presentation.

  **Concept 1: Perspective of a visually impaired person**